solana-labs/solana/docs/src/apps/backwards-compatibility.md

 ### Release Cadence

-The Solana RPC API, Rust SDK, CLI tooling, and BPF Program SDK are all updated and shipped along with each Solana software release and should always be compatible between patch updates of a particular minor version release.
+The Solana RPC API, Rust SDK, CLI tooling, and BPF Program SDK are all updated and shipped along with each Solana software release and should always be compatible between `PATCH` updates of a particular `MINOR` version release.

 #### Minor Releases (1.x.0)